mathias/remembrance/README.md

 ## Usage

 You will need Datomic Pro free edition first.
-The recommended local storage is either the `dev` or `sql` adapter running on Postgres.
+The recommended local storage is either the `dev` or `sql` adapter running on Postgres with `memcached`.
 How to get a Clojure webapp up and running with Datomic (and how to run Datomic) is beyond the scope of this; since I don't really intend for anyone to actually run this but me.

 Install deps: